 Meyer Memorial Trust makes C. Oregon grants

-At the October program meeting, Meyer Memorial Trust's board of trustees authorized six grants worth more than $230,000 to nonprofits in Central Oregon.
+At the June program meeting, Meyer Memorial Trust's board of trustees awarded four grants worth $90,000 to nonprofit organizations in Central Oregon.

-These grants bring the total amount awarded to central Oregon since Meyer Memorial Trust began operating in 1982 to more than $22.6 million.
+These grants bring the total amount awarded in Central Oregon since Meyer Memorial Trust began operating in 1982 to more than $20 million.

 Meyer Memorial Trust is one of the largest private foundations in Oregon, with assets of approximately $722 million.
 The Board of Trustees—which includes Debbie Craig, John Emrick, Orcilia Zúñiga Forbes, George Puentes and Charles Willhoite—meets monthly to make grants.

 To help build a new affordable three-bedroom home in Madras

 To support humanitarian air transportation for Oregonians who need urgent medical and emergency help